wpilibsuite/deploy-utils/README.md

                     disabled = true                         // Disable this artifact.
 Default: false.

-                    dependsOn('someTask')                   // Make this artifact depend on a task }
+                    dependsOn('someTask')                   // Make this artifact depend on a task, both standalone and main deploy tasks

+                    dependsOnForDeployTask('someTask')      // Make main artifact deploy task only depend on task

+                    dependsOnForStandaloneDeployTask('someTask')    // Make standalone artifact deploy task only depend on task
+                }
                 // END COMMON //

-                myFileArtifact(FileArtifact) {
+                myFileArtifact(getArtifactTypeClass('FileArtifact)) {
                     file = file('myFile')               // Set the file to deploy.
 Required. filename = 'myFile.dat'             // Set the filename to deploy to.
 Default: same name as file }

-                // FileCollectionArtifact is a flat collection of files - directory structure is not preserved myFileCollectionArtifact(FileCollectionArtifact) {
+                // FileCollectionArtifact is a flat collection of files - directory structure is not preserved myFileCollectionArtifact(getArtifactTypeClass('FileCollectionArtifact)) {
                     files = fileTree(dir: 'myDir')      // Required.
 Set the filecollection (e.g. filetree, files, etc) to deploy
                 }

-                // FileTreeArtifact is like a FileCollectionArtifact, but the directory structure is preserved myFileTreeArtifact(FileTreeArtifact) {
+                // FileTreeArtifact is like a FileCollectionArtifact, but the directory structure is preserved myFileTreeArtifact(getArtifactTypeClass('FileTreeArtifact)) {
                     files = fileTree(dir: 'mydir')      // Required.
 Set the fileTree (e.g. filetree, ziptree) to deploy }

-                myCommandArtifact(CommandArtifact) {
+                myCommandArtifact(getArtifactTypeClass('CommandArtifact)) {
                     command = 'echo Hello'              // The command to run.
 Required.
                     // Output will be stored in 'result' after execution }

                 // JavaArtifact inherits from FileArtifact
-                myJavaArtifact(JavaArtifact) {
-                    jarTask = jar                         // The Jar task to deploy.
-                    // Note: There is no default artifact }

-                myNativeArtifact(NativeExecutableArtifact) {
+                myJavaArtifact(getArtifactTypeClass('JavaArtifact)) {
                     // The binary to deploy is not configured by default.
 To configure,
                     // assign the exectuable property to the binary you want to run.
                     // See below for how to do this.
                     // High level plugins can provide an easier way to do this.
                 }

-                // // NativeLibraryArtifact inherits from FileCollectionArtifact
-                // nativeLibraryArtifact('myNativeLibraryArtifact') {
+                myNativeArtifact(getArtifactTypeClass('NativeExecutableArtifact)) {
-                //     library = 'mylib'                   // Required.
-Name of library (model.libraries {}) to deploy.
-                //     targetPlatform = 'desktop'          // The name of the native platform (model.platforms {}) to deploy.
-                //     flavor = 'myFlavor'                 // The name of the flavor (model.flavors {}) to deploy.
-                //     buildType = 'myBuildType'           // The name of the buildType (model.buildTypes {}) to deploy.
-                // }
+                    // The binary to deploy is not configured by default.
+To configure,
+                    // assign the exectuable property to the binary you want to run.
+                    // See below for how to do this.
+                    // High level plugins can provide an easier way to do this.
                 }
             }
         }
     }
 }

+// For Java
+deploy.targets.myTarget.artifacts.myJavaArtifact.jarTask = jar // Assuming you have a standard 'java' plugin

+// For Native Code
 model {
     components {
         my_program(NativeExecutableSpec) {